 Mobile Money vs Mobile Banking – Mobile Money was created initially for the purpose of increasing the financial inclusion for the people who were before financially excluded.
 While Mobile Banking was meant solely for banked customers.
 Introduction on mobile money, attributes, key stakeholders and its critical success factors are defined in Mobile Money Basics (updated on 21-Dec-2014).
-This post was originally published on 26-August-2014 on Linkedin.

 Users – Mobile Financial Services – Who should read this